saadlabyad/aslsd/applications/malaria/README.md

 Reproduce the results from the epidemic propagation application in the "Applications" section of our paper, [Gradient-based estimation of linear Hawkes processes with general kernels](https://arxiv.org/abs/2111.10637).

 ## Description
-In this application, we model the propagation of Malaria in China.
+In this application, we model the propagation of malaria in China.

 ## Data
 We use the data of Unwin, Routledge, Flaxman, Rizoiu, Lai, Cohen, Weiss, Mishra, and Bhatt (In their paper [Using Hawkes processes to model imported and local malaria cases in near-elimination settings](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008830)) for the propagation of malaria in the Yunan province between 1 January 2011